PBscoots/TeaCozy/README.txt

 1. When shrinking the screen, the content continues to stay centered and cuts content on the left off.
 I can take centering off, to fix it, but then of course things are not centered.

+THESE NEXT THREE SEEM TO BE SOLVED MORE OR LESS BY USING PADDING-TOP:70px AFTER SEEING THE SOLUTION:

 2. When using the links, it takes me to the content, but the fixed header cuts off some content and scrolling is required.